mimoduo/mimogear/docs/javascript/sail.md

 Sail.init();
 ```

-Then you'll want to add in some sail markup into your pug page:
+Then you'll want to add in some sail markup into your pug page.
+This example uses the markup that is required by default:

 **Pug**